codemanas/cm-typesense-docs/docs/customizing-instant-search-widgets.md

 *End Result*

 ##Sort By Customization
-You can only add items to sort by to sort by.
-To allow sort by various fields, a word of caution this is dependent on your schema so please make sure you are only adding sortable fields here.
+You can only add items to sort by, to allow sorting by various fields.
+A word of caution this is dependent on your schema so please make sure you are only adding sortable fields here.
 You should see what are sortable fields in Typesense documentation [here](https://typesense.org/docs/0.22.1/api/documents.html#arguments)

 Example to add sort by comment count the following code will work.